Jesus went around teaching from village to village.

 “Take nothing for the journey except a staff—no bread, no bag, no money in your belts.
 Wear sandals but not an extra shirt.”

-In the Gospel reading from Mark we just heard Jesus lays out some pretty clear and also very stark instructions for his disciples.
+In the Gospel reading from Mark above Jesus lays out some pretty clear and also very stark instructions for his disciples.
 He permits them to own sandals, a shirt, and a walking stick but nothing else.
 He instructs them to have no money, to stay as guests with other people, and to simply shake the dust off their feet and move on if people will not hear them.

 Imagine what life would be like if we all, as disciples of Christ, lived the way he instructed those first twelve disciples to do.
 I think so often we forget that Jesus didn’t really call us to be comfortable, safe, and content.
 He never promised to make life easy and take away all our sorrows.
 He did promise, however, to give meaning to our sorrows and discomforts and to show us what is truly valuable in life.